elastic/ecs/rfcs/text/0010-email.md

 ### Email messages vs. protocols

-The fields proposed in this document are focused on the contents of an email message but not on specific fields for email protocols.
-Do protocols like SMTP, POP3, IMAP, etc. be represented in ECS?
+The fields proposed in this document focus on an email message's content but not on specific fields for email protocols.
+However, should protocols like SMTP, POP3, IMAP, etc., be represented in ECS?

 For example, users may need to compare the email address from the SMTP (envelope) sender to the `From:` header email address.

 ### Email metrics and observability use cases

-Does the initial set of `email` fields need to consider observability and email monitoring use cases, for example spam, metrics, deliverables, and logging.
+Does the initial set of `email` fields need to consider observability and email monitoring use cases, for example, spam, metrics, deliverables, and logging?

 ### Additional event categorization values

-Should a new event.category field (email) be created, and, if so, which `event.type` values the `email` category should be combined with?
+Should a new event.category field (email) be created, and, if so, which `event.type` values should be used for the `email` category?

 ### Display names

-Should the display name be captured separately from the email address for senders and recipients.
-If so, how do we accomplish this in a document while keeping the 1:1 of a display name to email address.
+Should the display name be captured separately from the email address for senders and recipients?
+If so, how do we accomplish this in a document while keeping the 1:1 of a display name to email address?

 ### Spam processing details